 28.All this came upon Nebuchadnezzar the King.

-29. [the following was in verse 27] At the end of twelve months, as he walked atop the royal palace of the kingdom of Babylon,
+29. At the end of twelve months, as he walked atop the royal palace of the kingdom of Babylon,

 30.the King answered and said, “Is this not Babylon the Great, which I have built as a royal residence by the might of my power and for the glory of my majesty?”